Snakes could be the original source of the new coronavirus outbreak in China - The Boston Globe

 Advertisement

-But a more detailed analysis suggests that this coronavirus might come from snakes.
+But a more detailed analysis suggests that this coronavirus might have come from snakes.

 From bats to snakes